 What kitty litter is best?

-There’s no single best kitty litter, it depends on what works for you and your cat.
-Avoid scented litter, and choose one that’s appropriate for the type of litter box you’re using – not all litter work with mechanical self-cleaning litter boxes for example.
+There’s no single-best kitty litter; it depends on what works for you and your cat.
+Avoid scented litter, and choose one appropriate for the type of litter box you’re using – not all litter work with mechanical self-cleaning litter boxes, for example.

 What was kitty litter originally for?

-Kitty litter was originally made by Edward Lowe as a product to clean up grease spills.
-The family had a business selling various aggregates including sand and clay, and found that it would absorb cat urine just as well as it would absorb grease, or even better.
+Edward Lowe initially made kitty litter to clean up grease spills.
+The family had a business selling various aggregates, including sand and clay, and found that it would absorb cat urine just as well as grease, or even better.

-He discovered it when a neighbor asked for materials for her cat’s sandbox but the sand he had was frozen, so he suggested trying clay – and the rest is history.
+He discovered it when a neighbor asked for materials for her cat’s sandbox.
+His sand was frozen, so he suggested trying clay – and the rest is history.

 How often should I change kitty litter?

-How often you change your kitty litter depends on a number of factors, including the type of litter you’re using, the type of litter box, how many cats use the litter tray and their diet/general health.
-Generally, you’ll want to spot-clean/scoop the tray once or twice a day, and change the litter every 1-2 weeks at most.
+How often you change your kitty litter depends on several factors, including the type of litter you’re using, the type of litter box, how many cats use the litter tray, and their diet/general health.
+You’ll want to spot-clean/scoop the tray once or twice a day and change the litter every 1-2 weeks at most.

 Why is it called kitty litter?